zachgk/catln/docs/philosophy/basics.md

 ## True Statements

-The final major syntactic structure is an implication.
+The other major syntactic structure for effective type properties is an implication.
 The purpose of the implication is to support true statements.
 For example, consider this simple absolute value function:

 ```
 abs(Int i) = if i >= 0